Background pattern

 • Swelling of the limbs or fluid accumulation in the arms or legs.

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medication.
+If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that does not appear in this prospectus.
+You can also report them directly through the Spanish Medication Surveillance System for Human Use: https://www.notificaram.es.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

 No special storage conditions are required.

-Do not use this medication after the expiration date that appears on the packaging after CAD:.
+Do not use this medication after the expiration date that appears on the package after CAD:.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and unused medications at your local SIGRE collection point at your usual pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through drains or into the trash.
+Deposit the packages and medications you no longer need in the SIGRE Point of your usual pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packages and medications you no longer need.
+This way, you will help protect the environment.

-• The active ingredient is ibuprofen.
+• The active principle is ibuprofen.
 Each ml of oral suspension contains 20 mg of ibuprofen.

 • The other components (excipients) are: glycerol (E-422), maltitol (E-965), microcrystalline cellulose, xanthan gum, anhydrous citric acid, sodium citrate, sodium benzoate (E-211), polysorbate 80, sodium saccharin, orange essence, and purified water.

-The medicine, after being shaken, will result in a white suspension with an orange odor.
+The medication, after being shaken, will result in a white-colored suspension with an orange odor.
 It is presented in a 200 ml bottle and includes a 5 ml dosing syringe.

 08950 Esplugues de Llobregat